What is ginkgo biloba?

 Depression is a serious mental illness, the main characteristics of which are depressed mood, listlessness, lack of interest and joy.
-It should not be confused with the normal sadness, but rather characterized by a general "feeling of numbness".
+It should not be confused with the normal sadness, but rather characterised by a general 'feeling of numbness'.

 In contrast to depressive moods, clinically manifest depression does not go away on its own, but always requires treatment.
 They show very complex clinical pictures with a variety of symptoms.
 In addition to mild depressive episodes, moderate to severe depressive symptoms with or without a psychotic component can occur.